-At a time of unprecedented public interest in how human actions affect the environment, Trans.MISSION II will pair NERC researchers from Peru, Colombia and the UK with artists and storytellers in each country to create new stories about the ongoing research projects.
+At a time of unprecedented public interest in how human actions affect the environment, Trans.MISSION II paired NERC researchers from Peru, Colombia and the UK with artists and storytellers in each country to create new stories about the ongoing research projects.

-Trans.MISSION II is the first international public engagement collaboration project for NERC, with each new piece to be launched at Hay Festival events in Arequipa, Peru (7-10 November 2019); Cartagena, Colombia (30 January-2 February 2020) and in Hay-on-Wye, Wales (21-31 May 2020).
+Trans.MISSION II was the first international public engagement collaboration project for NERC, with each new piece launched at Hay Festival events in Arequipa, Peru (7–10 November 2019); Cartagena, Colombia (30 January–2 February 2020) and in Hay-on-Wye, Wales (21–31 May 2020).

-A UK-based artist, illustrator or animator will then be commissioned to create an overarching piece – an animation, infographic or animated text – that will combine and communicate the common themes.
-These pieces will aim to inform, engage and inspire members of the public and future researchers in environmental science and the processes of research.
+All these new creative pieces aimed to inform, engage and inspire members of the public and future researchers in environmental science and the processes of research.